hannahdesmond/mastery-curriculum/chapter1/README.md

 ![The Word world being interacted with: saving, moving the cursor, and exiting the program](../images/1-word-interactions.gif)

-Moreover, the world is _itself_ an object: in Ruby, it's called the 'main Object'.
-It’s like our real-life Universe: although everything that exists does so within the Universe, the Universe is itself a thing.
+Moreover, the world is _itself_ an object: in Ruby, it's called the 'main Object' (`main`) It’s like our real-life Universe: although everything that exists does so within the Universe, the Universe is itself a thing.
 It’s conceivable that some higher power could ‘exit the Universe’: with pretty catastrophic results for all us objects within it.

 Ruby is a language for writing code – setting up a program, or world – and it’s also an environment in which that world can exist.
 Whenever we run a Ruby program, we set up a main object, and a bunch of other objects too.
 For the next few chapters, we’ll be exploring these objects, who they are, and how they work, using a special kind of Ruby program called a **REPL (or ‘Read–Evaluate–Print Loop’)**.